boto/boto3/docs/source/guide/configuration.rst

 ''''''''''''''''''''''''

 You can specify proxy servers to be used for connections when using specific protocols.
 The ``proxies`` option in the ``Config`` object is a dictionary in which each entry maps a protocol to the address and port number of the proxy server for that protocol.

+In the following example, a proxy list is set up to use ``proxy.amazon.com``, port 6502 as the proxy for all HTTP requests by default.
+HTTPS requests use port 2010 on ``proxy.amazon.org`` instead.

 .. code-block:: python